oliverhaas/BerryBots/README.rst

   than introducing unintuitive discretization errors (e.g. in collisions).
 Sensors, interaction with user code, etc. will still stay discretized as in original berrybots.
-For both non-relativistic and relativistic kinematics (see below) the integration/time stepping is exact to up to machine precision, since we only have piecewise constant accelerations (except for collisions and torpedos of course).
+For both non-relativistic and relativistic kinematics (see below) the integration/time stepping is exact to up to machine precision, since we only have piecewise constant force (except for collisions and torpedos of course, but those are treated in an "impulse approximation" as before, but now at the exactly right time).
 I rewrote a little bit more stuff than necessary, but the plus side it's both more accurate and faster than the original berrybots calculations.
 - DONE: Include collision damage for both ship-wall and ship-ship collisions.
 It's switchable from stage (setWallCollDamage() and setShipShipCollDamage()).
 Wall collision damage is especially useful, since it